uwcse440/web-cse440-sp19/_assignments/assignment1/index.md

 Due: {{ page.due_project_1b }}

 Propose and analyze a problem that could form the basis of a design project for this class.
+(Making use of high-quality references is strongly recommended.)

-In one paragraph, describe the design problem and motivation.
+In one paragraph, describe the problem you want to tackle and motivations behing it.
 This description should convince the reader that this is a difficult and interesting problem, worth spending a quarter considering.
 State what the problem is and why it is a problem, or describe a new idea and why it will enhance an existing application or practice.